 Local Mesh Refinements

-Sometimes it is required to put additional focus on specific regions like entrance area, narrow street canyons between high rise buildings, complex terrain or vegetation and a local mesh refinement in these regions is desired.
+Sometimes it is required to put additional focus on specific regions like entrance areas, narrow street canyons between high rise buildings, complex terrain or vegetation, and local mesh refinements in these regions are desired.

 Surface Refinement